mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 ## Transient

-A Transient represents a binding between a Message Carrier and the instance of the transport protocol stack that implements it.
+A Transient represents a binding between a Carrier and the instance of the transport protocol stack that implements it.
 As an Association contains long-term state for communications between two endpoints, a Transient contains ephemeral state for a single transport protocol over a single Path at a given point in time.

-A Message Carrier may be served by multiple Transients at once, e.g. when implementing multipath communication such that the separate paths are exposed to the API by the underlying transport protocol stack.
-Each Transient serves only one Message Carrier, although multiple Transients may share the same underlying protocol stack; e.g. when multiplexing Carriers over streams in a multistreaming protocol.
+A Carrier may be served by multiple Transients at once, e.g. when implementing multipath communication such that the separate paths are exposed to the API by the underlying transport protocol stack.
+Each Transient serves only one Carrier, although multiple Transients may share the same underlying protocol stack; e.g. when multiplexing Carriers over streams in a multistreaming protocol.